 Time Off and Leaves of Absence

 Employers with 50 or more workers must give eligible employees paid sick and safe leave under the Paid Medical Leave Act (PMLA).
-Employees are qualified to one hour of paid sick leave for every 35 hours they worked, up to a maximum of 40 hours annually.
+Employees are qualified for one hour of paid sick leave for every 35 hours they work, up to a maximum of 40 hours annually.

 Final Pay